Lectures on integrable probability: The Schur processes and Markov chains

 \begin{theorem}[\cite{GS}] The law of $N(N+1)/2$ dimensional stochastic process $(Y(Lt)-tL)/\sqrt{L}$, $t\geq0$ converges in the limit $L\to\infty$ to the law of a continuous time-space process $W(t)$. \end{theorem} Note that for $N=1$ Theorem \ref{theorem_convergence_to_Warren} is a classical statement (known as Donsker invariance principle) on the convergence of Poisson process towards the Brownian motion (see e.g.\ \cite[Section 37]{Bi} or \cite[Section 12]{Kal}).

 The process $W(t)$ was introduced in \cite{W} and has an independent probabilistic description: $W_1^1$ is the standard Brownian motion; given $W_i^j$ with $j<k$ the coordinate $W_i^k$ is defined as the Brownian motion \emph{reflected} by the trajectories $W_{i-1}^{k-1}$ (if $i>1$) and $W_{i}^{k-1}$ (if $i<k$) (see \cite{W} for a more detailed definition).
 The process $W$ has many interesting properties: For instance, its projection $W_i^N$, $i=1,\dots,N$, is the $N$-dimensional Dyson's Brownian motion, namely the process of $N$ independent Brownian motions conditioned to never collide with each other.
-The fixed time distribution of vector $W_i^N$, $i=1,\dots,N$, can be identified with the distribution of eigenvalues of the random Hermitian matrix from the Gaussian Unitary Ensemble (it was introduced after Definition \ref{Definition_biorth} above), and the fixed--time distribution of the whole process $W(t)$ is the so-called GUE--minors distribution, cf.\ \cite{Bar}, \cite{JN}.
+The fixed time distribution of vector $W_i^N$, $i=1,\dots,N$, can be identified with the distribution of eigenvalues of the random Hermitian matrix from the Gaussian Unitary Ensemble (it was introduced after Definition \ref{Definition_biorth} above), and the fixed--time distribution of the whole process $W(t)$ is the so--called GUE--corners process\footnote{The name GUE--minors process is also used.}, cf.\ \cite{Bar}, \cite{JN}.

 Our construction of Markov dynamics can be adapted to the measures on (skew) plane partitions of Section \ref{Section_plane_partitions}.
 In particular, this leads to an efficient \emph{perfect sampling algorithm}, which allows to visualize how a typical random (skew) plane partition looks like, see \cite{B-Schur} for details and Figure \ref{Figure_skew_sample} for a result of a computer simulation.